nelson888/java-rest-client/README.md

-#Java REST client
+# Java REST client

 This project is a Java library for working with REST services.
 It provides a client that can send requests to a REST server.
+It was written in Java 7

 ## Architecture